Hackathon Facilitation

 of teachers expressed a keen interest

-the reins and organising
+in taking the reins and organising

 their own hackathon, thus continuing to